lenaqq/test/README.md

 * Image file
   * netvisicon.png

-### To Do List
-* Add a overview window to show the viewport in respect of the total view
-* Cursor of selected id or tag
-* legends of colours
-* Read test file from a dialogbox
-* Clustering for more nodes
-* Hashtables for tags

 ## Test
-A test file 'test_samples.js' contains sample data of following relationships and tags fetched ten times using the sample() and tag() functions.
-Currently.
+A test file 'test_samples.js' contains sample data of 'following' relationships and tags fetched for the ids identified from the 'following' relationship.
+These data are collected from runs of the application and printed to a variable 'test_samples'.

-The **Test** button is used to add all the nodes obtained from the following relationships and tags.
+**Test** button is used to add all the nodes and edges by reading the 'following' relationships and tags from 'test_samples.js'.

-Print button can be used to flush out the id list, following list, unique tag list, etc. If you want to store the fetched sample data for future test, you can copy the text starting 'var test_samples = ' and end at '];', and save it to test_samples.js.
+**Print** button can be used to flush out the id list, following list, unique tag list, construction of the network, etc. If you want to store the fetched sample data for future test, you can copy the text starting from 'var test_samples = ' to '];', and save it to test_samples.js.
 At the moment, only this file is read for testing.
-Other files in JSON format can be implemented in future.
+Other file formats including JSON format can be implemented in future.
+A file diallog box can be implemented to read any data file.

+### Functional Test
+Reading 'test_samples.js' and compare the printed data can be used for testing the correct construction of the network and tag references.

+### GUI Test
+A sequence of actions is used to test the layout of the page, network view, tables, and statistic & print data panels.
+An examples of the action sequence could be:
+Add button, Add button, Reset, Add button, Reset, Click node, Click node, Zoom In/Out, Pan, Reset, Select Id, Select Id, Scroll Id Table, Sort Id, Search Id, Select Id, Select Tag, Select Tag, Select Id, Select Node, Clear button, Add button, Test button, Print button, Hide Print button.

+There is a know bug on reset selected node when clicking on an id from the Id Table or on a tag from the Tag Table.
+It is recommended to deselect the selected node by clicking on an empty area.
+Further investigation is required to look at Vis's APIs.

-### Performance test
+### Performance Test
 Performance test should be undertaken for large amounts of nodes.
 Auto adjustment of the parameters of the physics model based on the number of nodes in the network might be investigated to find best performance for network layout.

+### Web Browser
+This application should work in browsers with ECMAScript 2015, it but has not been tested yet.
+It is not working on IE 11.

 # Coding Task (from Alex)